MIROC-DOC/model_description/md_en/p-intro.md

 2. air density

- The atmospheric density, $\rho$, is calculated as follows
+ The atmospheric density $\rho$ is calculated as follows

 $$
   \rho = \frac{p}{RT_v}